Arianny Celeste Looks Smoking Hot In A White Loungewear Set

-UFC ring girl Arianny Celeste thrilled her 3.3 million Instagram followers with her latest post, a triple Instagram update that showcased her beauty in a casual yet sexy at-home ensemble.
+UFC ring girl Arianny Celeste thrilled her 3.3 million Instagram followers with her latest post, a triple update that showcased her beauty in a casual yet sexy at-home ensemble.

-The loungewear she wore was from the online retailer Fashion Nova, a brand that Arianny has rocked on her Instagram page numerous times.
-She made sure to tag the brand in the picture itself as well as in the caption of her post, and also identified herself as a partner with the brand in the caption.
+Her loungewear was from the online retailer Fashion Nova, a brand that Arianny has rocked on her Instagram page numerous times.
+She made sure to tag the brand in the post itself as well as in the caption, and she also identified herself as one of the brand’s partners in the caption.

 On top, Arianny rocked a white sweater crafted from a textured fabric that looked cozy and luxurious.
 The sweater had an oversized fit and skimmed over Arianny’s curves, with the neckline sliding slightly down to expose part of one shoulder.
-She paired the sweater with matching shorts, crafted from the exact same material.
+She paired the sweater with matching shorts, crafted from the same material.
 The shorts came just a few inches down her thighs, showing off plenty of her toned legs.

 The snap was taken in Arianny’s home, and she continued the cozy vibe by posing atop a faux-fur throw blanket.
 Her long brunette locks tumbled down her back in soft waves, and her beauty look was minimal yet stunning.
 An ample amount of blush gave her flawless skin a gorgeous glow, and bold brows framed her eyes.
-Her look was finished off with a swipe of sheer lip gloss and very neutral champagne-tinted eye makeup.
+She finished off her look with a swipe of sheer lip gloss and very neutral champagne-tinted eye makeup.

-In the second snap, Arianny switched up her pose, bending one foot so that her calf was visible.
-She stared straight at the camera with her lips slightly parted, and also accessorized with a large pair of hoop earrings.
+In the second photo, Arianny switched up her pose, bending one foot so that her calf was visible.
+She stared straight at the camera with her lips slightly parted, and she also accessorized with a large pair of hoop earrings.

-In the third and final snap, Arianny served up a majorly seductive look.
+In the third and final pic, Arianny served up a majorly seductive look.
 The neckline of her sweater slipped down, exposing the sun-kissed skin on her shoulder.
-She placed one hand between her legs and the other tangled in her hair, and gave the camera a smoldering look.
+She placed one hand between her legs and the other tangled in her hair, and she gave the camera a smoldering look.

 Her followers absolutely loved the smoking hot update, and the post received over 29,500 likes within just 13 hours.
 It also racked up 318 comments from her eager fans.